 The English major requirements are all upper-division hours.
 The department is happy to give transfer credit for upper division courses taken at other accredited institutions.
 Transfer students will have their prior coursework reviewed by the university and secondly by the department.
 Often it is possible for the department to give area credit in the program for courses that may not have a close equivalent.
 Transfer students should therefore meet with an advisor as soon as possible so that they don’t accidentally take a course they do not need or fail to take a course that they will need.
-Transfer advising is generally done by Dr. Elvira Casal and by the Liberal Arts Advisors.
+Transfer advising is generally done by Dr. Ron Kates and by the Liberal Arts Advisors.

 Students expecting to transfer to MTSU to pursue a concentration in teaching English should be particularly conscious of the importance of choosing their courses wisely.
 We urge community college students in particular to contact us before the beginning of their sophomore year to ensure that they will make the best choices of major and minor courses.
 For more information about the licensure requirements, click here.